Skip to Content

 The engine is the life source for making your dirt bike go fast and can make the biggest difference in adding more power, but just because you spend 300 bucks on one part doesn’t mean it will make a noticeable difference.
 More on this later.

-In this section we’ll be looking at all the possible mods you can do to your TTR engine internally that can make a big impact on the power output.
-However, I just want to remind you that if you don’t tune the carburetor jetting accordingly, you might not see the gains that you were expecting.
+I just want to remind you that if you don't tune the carburetor jetting accordingly, you might not see the gains that you are expecting.

 Big Bore Kit – are they worth it?